Consumer Debt

 CONSUMER DEBT - We do not handle judgments stemming from consumer debt.
 Due to a number of factors, including the enactment of Senate Bill 908, we cannot accept this type of judgment.
 According to Civil Code §1788.2 (f), a consumer debt is defined as “money, property or their equivalent, due or owing or alleged to be due or owing from a natural person, by reason of a consumer credit transaction.”
 [See blogpost SB 908.]

-A consumer debt, generally, will include judgments for the following: credit card debt, attorney fees for personal matters, medical expenses, personal loans, etc. If your judgment comes under the aforementioned categories we legally cannot accept your judgment.
-A third party collecting consumer debts must hold either a special license from the state.
+A consumer debt, generally, will include judgments for credit card debt, medical expenses, personal loans, etc. If your judgment comes under the aforementioned categories we legally cannot accept your judgment.
+A third party collecting consumer debts must now hold a special license from the state.
 Due to a number of factors, we have opted out.
 Note that debts incurred by a business or for a business purpose are not considered consumer debt.

 What judgments may we consider?
-Civil n judgments (limited and unlimited), criminal, probate and in some cases, small claims.
+Civil judgments (limited and unlimited), criminal, probate, certain family law judgments and in some cases, small claims.
 Each judgment is carefully evaluated to see if it is a good fit.